 Confused about National Days and how they came to be?
 My National Days guide gives lots of information about these special days of the year.

 For ideas and recipes for the National Food Days in May, check out this post.
+And, for another national sweet treat day, Check out National Licorice Day on April 12.

 Who invented fudge?